jellyfin-archive/jellyfin-docs/general/administration/installing.md

 ## Containers

+> [!Note]
-Note: There is currently an [issue](https://github.com/docker/for-linux/issues/788) for read-only mounts in Docker.
+> There is currently an [issue](https://github.com/docker/for-linux/issues/788) with read-only mounts in Docker.
 If there are submounts within the main mount, the submounts are read-write capable.

 Use host mode for networking in order to use DLNA or an HDHomeRun.

 ### Official Docker Hub